mile-hi-labs/react-data/README.md

 import React from 'react';
 import Routes from 'router';
 import { StoreProvider } from 'react-data';
-ipmort * as Adapters from 'adapters';
+import * as Adapters from 'adapters';
-ipmort * as Models from 'models';
+import * as Models from 'models';
-ipmort * as Serializers from 'serializers';
+import * as Serializers from 'serializers';

 const App = (props) => {